-Palaeontology - the science of the living beings of primeval times - is more topical than ever before.
-Palaeontologists are researching the evolutionary history of organisms and, together with geologists, the history of the whole planet Earth.
-Only palaeontology provides the key to understanding the processes that control and influence the climate and life on Earth.
+Paleontology - the scientific study of life of past geological periods - is relevant as never before.
+Paleontologists study the evolutionary history of organisms and, together with geologists, the history of our entire planet.
+Only paleontology delivers the key to understanding the processes that control our climate and life on Earth.

 The Paläontologische Gesellschaft promotes research and scientific exchange.
-We also act as mediators between science and the public and maintain international networks.
-Palaeontology is a living science that can make important contributions, especially against the background of current climate discussions.
+In this capacity, we function as an intermediary between science and the public sphere and maintain international networks.
+Paleontology is a living science that can provide important contributions, especially given current climate discussions.

-Our corresponding members from around the world promote scientific exchange and maintain international networks with other societies.
+Our corresponding members from around the world promote scientific exchange and international networking with other societies.